 Effects include:

-- Increased blood pressure, heart rate, and overall cardiac stress, leading to heart attacks
+- Increased blood pressure, heart rate, and overall cardiac stress, leading to heart attacks.

-- Insufficient blood flow to the brain and vital organs leading to brain and organ damage
+- Insufficient blood flow to the brain and vital organs, leading to brain and organ damage.

-- Sudden death[4]
+- Sudden death.[4]

-Polysubstance abuse and prescription drugs
+Polysubstance use and prescription drugs

 Prescription drugs are common in polysubstance abuse because they are widely available and perceived as safer than illicit drugs.